ericcornelissen/svgo-action/docs/configuring-the-commit.md

 #### Multi-line Descriptions

-If you want a commit desciption that spans multiple lines we recommend using [YAML multiline strings].
+If you want a commit description that spans multiple lines we recommend using [YAML multiline strings].

 ```yaml